kjossul/kjossul.github.io/_posts/2025-02-20-cotd-analysis.md

 First COTD was on 2nd Nov 2020, and reruns got introduced on 10th Aug 2021.
 To promote the game, Nadeo also allowed free to play users to enter in the following COTDs:

-Here’s the cleaned-up version of the table without duplicates and still maintaining the two-column format:

 | Date(s)                  | Promotion        | Date(s)                  | Promotion                |
 |--------------------------|------------------|--------------------------|--------------------------|
 | 2022-07-08 to 2022-07-11 | Summer 22 launch | 2022-10-10               | NeoCupra                 |